ianstormtaylor/slate/docs/walkthroughs/Readme.md

-# Guides
+# Walkthroughs

-These guides introduce you to the different parts of Slate in a step-by-step way that build on each other, perfect for getting started.
+These walkthroughs introduce you to the different parts of Slate in a step-by-step way that build on each other, perfect for getting started.
 We recommend reading them in order, start to finish!

 - [Installing Slate](./installing-slate.md)
 - [Using the Bundled Source](./using-the-bundled-source.md)